-To cope with the growth in the responsibilities of the DS post in terms 10. of scope and complexity, it is necessary for a more senior directorate officer with stronger administrative experience to provide the requisite support to the senior management.
-An SPEO, having accumulated more experience at the directorate level and possessed well proven executive and leadership abilities, would be more capable of rendering the high-level corporate management support required of the DS in FSD.
+9. To cope with the growth in the responsibilities of the DS post in terms of scope and complexity, it is necessary for a more senior directorate officer with stronger administrative experience to provide the requisite level of support to the senior management.
+An SPEO will be superior to a PEO in that the former has accumulated more experience at the directorate level, having already led a smaller set-up as a directorate officer, with well proven executive and leadership abilities, therefore being more capable of rendering the high-level corporate management support required of the DS in FSD.
 FSD therefore proposes to upgrade the DS post to SPEO, and to re-title the post as Assistant Director (Administration), to reflect the level of responsibilities.
-The proposed job description of the SPEO post as well as the existing and proposed organisation chart of FSD at directorate level are at

-Encls.
-1 & 2 Enclosures 1 and 2 respectively.
+The proposed job description of the SPEO post as well as the existing and proposed organisation chart of FSD at directorate level are at Enclosures 1 and 2 respectively.